 Alas, I am a mere mortal.
 I make mistakes!
-Sometimes it’s my brain, sometimes the ink has a mind of it's own, sometimes my dog decides to bark at the doorbell and my hand flies up in the air.
+Sometimes it’s my brain, sometimes the ink has a mind of its own, sometimes my dog decides to bark at the doorbell and it causes my hand flies up in the air in surprise.
 And other times, I just wish that letter was a little more to the right and this way I can feel like I'm giving you the best work I can do.
 Spacing on surfaces both larger than usual or smaller, all have a bit of a learning curve.
 The additional materials allow me to get it just right.
 Separate from errors on my end, there can be mistakes discovered later on the list given to me, and we need to be sure we have spares to cover those errors as well!
 And if all of that wasn't TMI: when I feel as though I have room to make errors, I can go a lot faster, which gets you your pretty products even quicker!

 Can you write on this?

-A calligrapher can usually write on just about anything.
+I can usually write on just about anything.
 I've written on everything from wood to sea glass to champagne bottles to mirrors to pumpkins to hangers to rocks.
 Certain materials, paper, and card stock lend itself to different kinds of ink and writing utensils.
 I often advise my clients to think about their ideal finished product in terms of color and style, and I can advise the proper materials to make that happen!
 If I am doing your invitations, envelopes, escort cards, or anything else in large quantity where mistakes could not be wiped away, make sure you order at least 20% of the total quantity in extras material to account for error, last minute additions, and changes.